jeremyaboyd/linq.js/README.md

 # linq.js
 A simple JS library that mimics some of the C# LINQ Extension.
 Most of the extensions are just wrappers to already existing Array prototype method.

-Using this library, you are able to filter and sort as you would in C#:
+Using this library, you are able to filter, sort, and map as you would in C#:

 	var data = users.where(u => u.isActive)
 	                .orderBy("-lastLogin")